 Effective April 1, 2023, Working Healthy premiums will resume.
-Similar to CHIP, the premium discontinuance batch will be delayed through August 2023 and individuals impacted by the continuous coverage requirement must receive a review prior to discontinuing coverage, regardless of there being delinquent premiums.
+Similar to CHIP, the premium discontinuance batch will be temporarily delayed, and individuals impacted by the continuous coverage requirement must receive a review prior to discontinuing coverage, regardless of there being delinquent premiums.
 Delinquent premiums accrued prior to January 1, 2020 and/or after March 31, 2023 shall continue to be the responsibility of the consumer.
 Individuals found to be eligible for Working Healthy at review but are delinquent on premiums may be discontinued due to failure to pay premiums at that time.
-Beginning August 2023, discontinuances, and premium penalties due to failure to pay will resume for individuals with two months of non-payment through the batch process.